Tropical Cyclone 'Maha' to make landfall in Gujarat in next 48 hours; Heavy rains likely in Maharashtra

 It is likely to intensify into a very severe cyclonic storm in the next six hours before making landfall, it added.

-"Severe cyclonic storm Maha lay centered at 580 kilometers southwest of Diu and 550 kms southwest of Veraval.
+"Severe cyclonic storm Maha lay centred at 580 kilometres southwest of Diu and 550 km southwest of Veraval.
 It is most likely to intensify into a very severe cyclonic storm and make landfall between Dwarka and Diu on Wednesday night or early Thursday morning with wind speeds of 120 kilometres per hour," said regional IMD director Jayanta Sarkar.

 Cyclone 'Maha': Gujarat, Andaman & Nicobar likely to receive heavy rains today